Data Protection in Gabon

 Definition of Personal Data

-Any information relating to an identified or identifiable natural person, directly or indirectly, by reference to an identification number or to one or more elements, specific to his physical, physiological, genetic, psychological, cultural, social or economic identity (Article 6 of the Law).
+Any information relating to an identified or identifiable natural person, directly or indirectly, by reference to an identification number or to one or more elements, specific to his physical, physiological, genetic, psychological, cultural, social or economic identity (Article 6 of the Personal Data Act 2023 and Article 1 of the African Union Convention on Cyber Security And The Protection Of Personal Data).

 Definition of Sensitive Personal Data

-All personal data relating to religious, philosophical, political or trade union opinions or activities, sex life, health, social race, health, social measures, prosecution, criminal or administrative sanctions (Article 6 of the Law).
+All personal data relating to religious, philosophical, political or trade union opinions or activities, sex life, health, social race, health, social measures, prosecution, criminal or administrative sanctions (Article 6 Of The Personal Data Act 2023 And Article 1 Of The African Union Convention On Cyber Security And The Protection Of Personal Data).

-The Gabonese National Authority for Data Protection is The Authority for the Protection of Personal Data and Privacy (known by its French acronym APDPVP).
+The Gabonese National Authority for Data Protection is The APDPVP (Authority for the Protection of Personal Data and Privacy in accordance with Article 7 of the Personal Data Act 2023).

-According to article 8 of the 2023 law on personal data, the main tasks of the APDPVP are to inform the persons concerned and the data controllers of their rights and obligations in terms of personal data.
+According to article 8 of the 2023 law on personal data, the main tasks of the Personal Data Protection and Privacy Authority (APDPVP) are to inform the persons concerned and the data controllers of their rights and obligations in terms of personal data.
 It is also responsible for monitoring the implementation of personal data processing and the protection of privacy.

 The APDPVP's remit includes in particular: